 - Limits- The certificate should evidence appropriate amounts of coverage for the property and applicable deductibles;

 - Coverages - The certificate should provide appropriate coverages for the risk of loss to which the property is subject.
-Most often, this is expressed as all risks or special form;
+Most often, this is expressed as all risks or a special form;

-- Interests- The certificate should indicate the nature of our interest, i.e. owner, lender or landlord in the insured property and our status under the property; and
+- Interests- The certificate should indicate the nature of our interest, i.e., owner, lender or landlord in the insured property and our status under the property; and

 - Loss Payee - If the University/Auxiliary Organization is named as a Loss Payee, the certificate should clearly state we are a Loss Payee and for what purpose.
 By being named as a Loss Payee, the University/Auxiliary Organization will have the right under the policy to be reimbursed for a loss to our property directly by the Insurance carrier.
-Usually in the event of a covered loss, the carrier will issue a payment jointly to the Loss Payee and the Insured.
+Usually, in the event of a covered loss, the carrier will issue a payment jointly to the Loss Payee and the Insured.

-Certificate of General Liability Insurance:
+1. Certificate of General Liability Insurance:

 - Basis - The certificate should indicate whether coverage is being provided on an occurrence basis or on a claims-made basis.
 Most General Liability insurance policies are written on an occurrence basis. (preferred)